Robert G. C. Smith

 Mathematical Physics PhD | Quantitative Research | Machine Learning

 I am a theoretical physicist by training, with expertise at the interface of fundamental physics, foundational mathematics, and computation.
-My PhD research explored deep connections between string theory, perturbative quantum field theory, analytic number theory, algebraic geometry, and even category theory, while also drawing broadly on other areas across mathematics and physics.
-Alongside this, I developed a strong interest in machine learning and in building models to uncover and formalise hidden structure in complex systems, including non-trivial links in my project From Number Theory to Quantum Field Theory and Strings.
-My PhD thesis, At the edges of infinity and the finite: Charting a path to UV completion from number theory to quantum fields and strings” offers a sample of these efforts.
+One of my main research interests is searching for new and hidden mathematical structure.
+My PhD research explored deep connections between string theory, perturbative quantum field theory, analytic number theory, and algebraic geometry, while also drawing broadly on other areas across mathematics and physics.
+My PhD thesis, “At the edges of infinity and the finite: Charting a path to UV completion from number theory to quantum fields and strings” offers a sample of these efforts.

 Projects